fminiati/apecode/README.md

 # adsec
-Spectral Code based on the Astrophysical Plasma Emission Database
+Apecode is a code to compute astrophysical plasma spectral emission base on the AtomDB database.